 *Leave the yarn tail from the magic circle hanging out so you can use it to stitch the tail up later.

-Round 2: 2 SC in first stitch, SC in next, repeat around (6)
+Round 2: *2 SC in first st, SC in next, repeat from * around (6)

-Round 21: *2 SC in first stitch, SC in next.
+Round 21: *2 SC in first st, SC in next.
 Repeat from * one more time, then SC in last 6 (12)

-Round 22: *2 SC in first stitch, SC in next.
+Round 22: *2 SC in first st, SC in next.
 Repeat from * two more times, then SC in last 6 (15)

-Round 23: *2 SC in first stitch, SC in next 2.
+Round 23: *2 SC in first st, SC in next 2.
 Repeat from * two more times, then SC in last 6 (18)

-Round 24: SC in first 3, *2 SC in next, SC in next 2 stitches.
+Round 24: SC in first 3 sts, *2 SC in next, SC in next 2 sts.
 Repeat from * two more times, then SC in last 6 (21)

-Round 26: SC in first 3, *2 SC in next, SC in next 3 stitches.
+Round 26: SC in first 3 sts, *2 SC in next, SC in next 3 sts.
 Repeat from * two more times, then SC in last 6 (24)

 *Start stuffing your seahorse.
 Don’t worry about getting the stuffing all the way down into the skinny part of the tail because you will be curling it up.
 The stuffing should start where the tail gets wider and starts to become part of the body.